pearjo/knut-server/docs/source/gettingstarted.rst

 How Knut Works
 --------------

-Knut has various :ref:`apisandservices` to control e.g. lights or supply temperature data from various sources.
+Knut has various :ref:`apis` to control e.g. lights or supply temperature data from various sources.
 Each API can be connected to multiple service back-ends which are implementing the actions needed to execute a command.

 For example, lets switch a light which is plugged into a RF controllable socket.
-The light API :py:class:`knut.apis.Light` class calls a method of the light service :py:class:`knut.services.rflight.RFLight`, which switches the socket according to a parsed status in a back-end.
+The light API :py:class:`~knut.apis.Light` class calls a method of the light service :py:class:`~knut.services.rflight.RFLight`, which switches the socket according to a parsed status in a back-end.

 .. code-block::